hyginn/rptPlus/README.md

 - Since you have made changes to `./README.md` and possibly other files, you need to create a maintenance release.
 Update `./DESCRIPTION` with a new version that simply increments the patch level (the last digit, eg. `v1.0.1`).
 Commit all your changes. **Push** to GitHub and create a new release, call it "Maintenance".
 You can _describe_ that you have added `doi` information.
 Then **Publish release**.

 Your Zenodo record will now contain two releases with specific `doi`s, the latest release has the actual `doi` information that others can use, and your "doi badge" will link to the latest release.
 (Note: it might take a little while for the `doi` to get activated.)
 Everything is automatic from this point on.

+#### Documenting WHY your analysis works ...

+The "why" is the hardest part because it can't be expressed in schemata and templates.
+It is also the most important part of your documentation, the reason why your project exists in the first place.
+If your project is about analysis, you need to interpret the significance of what you found to your peers.
+If your project is about data, you need to outline the value of what can be discovered in the data to the potential analysts.
+If your project is about tools, you need to share your vision of what can be accomplished with it with your potential users. **Data does not explain itself.
+Analyses are not self-evident.
+Tools don't make insight dispensible.** Leaving a project at the state of the mere provision of resources is a wasted opportunity.
+But if you weave your vision throughout the structure of your package project, for yourself just as much as for your community, you contribute to the win-win proposition of reproducible, open science.

 &nbsp;